ethanstrominger/calendargroup/README.md

 # Purpose
 Version 1: Provide capability to select calendars for a particular topic from various web sources into a single subscribable calendar.
 Anyone can then subscribe to the aggregated calendar using their favorite calendar app using a URL.
 They will then be able to view the events from the aggregagated calendar in their calendar app and can optionally display them along with their other personal and subscribed calendars.

+Sources for events will include calendars in ical format (most web calendars), web scraping of event bright and other sources, and CSV files.

 Version 2: Provide query capabilities for any calendar by date, time of day, online/offline, location, tags, and other criteria.
 # Technology
-- Backend: Typescript, Express
+- Backend: Typescript, Express, Jest
-- Front End: React, axios
+- Front End: React, axios, Jest, SASS  Potentially: tailwind? materialui?
 - DB: TBD
 - Deployment: TBD

 # Development Approach
 Use TDD to develop the backend.
 To make sure database / data storage and backend are cleanly separated, only implement data storage after implementing the frontend and backend without permanent data storage.
+Scope of testing for front end UI is TBD - business logic
-Project Status
+# Project Status
 - [X] Understand webcal format (partially)

 - [X] Define initial test strategy